ablab/spades/README.md

 `--hqmp<#>-<or> `
     Orientation of reads for high-quality mate-pair library number `<#>` (`<#>` = 1,2,..,9; `<or>` = "fr","rf","ff").
-    The default orientation for high-quality mate-pair libraries is forward-reverse.
+    The default orientation for high-quality mate-pair libraries is forward-reverse (`--> <--`).
 For example, to specify reverse-forward orientation for the first high-quality mate-pair library, you should use the flag: `--hqmp1-rf `

 <a name="lxmp"></a>
 **_Lucigen NxSeq® Long Mate Pair libraries_** (see [section 3.1](#sec3.1) for details)